Mobashshirhasan/ClaudeAI_RAG2/README.md

 - Ensure all dependencies are installed

 ## Support
-For issues or questions, please open a GitHub issue in t
+For issues or questions, please open a GitHub issue in terminal